-- Ride 4-5 times per week, and riding is regular part of your weekly schedule
+- You ride 4-5 times per week, and riding is regular part of your weekly schedule

-- Your weekend rides are regularly a couple of hours or more, and regularly ride an hour more in morning or evening
+- Your weekend rides are regularly a couple of hours or more, and you regularly ride an hour more in the morning or evening

-Some Sport/Fitness riders may find they have to changes habits to ride the time and distance of longer endurance events.
-Those with a running or spin background may also be surprised by the longer time commitments, especially with event times of 6-7 hours or more.
+Some Sport/Fitness riders may find they have to change habits to ride the time and distance of longer endurance events.
+Those with a running or spin background may also be surprised by the longer time commitments, especially for preparing with an event lasting of 6 to 7 hours or longer.

 Your expectation and how you want to ride the event will influence both your training, and what to expect the day of the ride.
 For the first time, recreational endurance rider, consider these two broad categories.